-select_ai.agent adds a thin Python layer over Oracle Autonomous Database’s DBMS_CLOUD_AI_AGENT package so you can define tools, compose tasks, wire up agents and run teams from Python using the existing select_ai connection objects
+select_ai.agent adds a thin Python layer over Oracle Autonomous Database’s DBMS_CLOUD_AI_AGENT package so you can define tools, compose tasks, wire up agents and run teams from Python using the existing Select AI connection objects.

 • Keep agent state and orchestration in the database